sherlockieee/sherlockieee.github.io/_posts/technical-prep.md

 ## Other tips I've learnt along the way
 1. Find good explanations.
 This is harder than you think.
-I've read probably 10 different articles explaining DP before I found one that I finally "got it".
-I was also scouring the Internet on How to do binary search and its variations and couldn't found those for a while (only to stumble on them by accident).
+I've read probably 10 different articles explaining DP before I found one where I read and finally felt like I got it.
+I was also scouring the Internet on "How to do binary search and its variations"TM and couldn't found those for a while (only to stumble on them by accident).
 You will know when you find them: it's like before you were trying to memorize code, but now you have the tools to come up with the answer on your own.

 Where I find good explanations: Leetcode Discuss, HackerNoon 14 patterns
 2. Build mental models, such as:
     Interviewing process: